 From the Headmaster

-For this reason, as well as others, we have joined a significant and growing number of leading schools across the country, (Eton, Winchester and Sherborne to name just three), who have opted out of the tables over the past decade.
-We are very proud of our results and they are openly available here on our website and in our literature for your perusal.
+For this reason, as well as others, Prior Park joined a significant and growing number of leading schools across the country, (Eton, Winchester and Sherborne to name just three), who opted out of the tables over the past decade.
+We are, however, very proud of our results and they are openly available here on our website and in our literature for your perusal.